haani1224/OOP-Section3-2425-2/LabExercise/LE3/readme.md

 ## 📝 Submission Instructions

-- Submit your Lab Exercise 3 folder in your file inside [StudentFile](../../StudentFile/)
+- Submit your Lab 3 folder in your file inside [StudentFile](../../StudentFile/)
 - Ensure all outputs are printed clearly with labels

 ---